Timothy C. Hain, MD • Page last modified: May 1, 2022

 While modest symptoms of depression are more common in dizzy patients(Ketola et al, 2007), patients will also point out that having an undiagnosed disabling illness can be accompanied by depression.
 In our experience, most depression is reactive rather than primary.
 The major exception occurs when dizziness symptoms are used by depressed patients who are attempting to make a contact with the medical system, hoping to obtain treatment without being labeled as having a socially stigmatizing psychiatric disorder.
 Of the antidepressants, tricyclics with a substantial anticholinergic component (e.g. amitriptyline) are best chosen for those patients in whom there is a suspicion of mixed organic/psychiatric disturbance or migraine.
 The SSRI family (Prozac, Zoloft, etc.), are reasonable choices where one thinks that depression is primary.
 Recall that the SSRI family often cause nausea as a side effect and also that Prozac has an inordinately long half life.
 Venlafaxine is a good choice when there aspects that resemble migraine.

-Dizziness is largely subjective and thus it can be simulated in an attempt to obtain compensation.
 The literature suggests that seeking compensation is often a factor in persons with mild head trauma (Binder et al, 1996).
 Paniak et al (2002), noted that compensation seekers/recievers report symptom incidence and severity as approximately 1 standard deviation higher than persons who were not seeking or receiving financial compensation.

 Astute clinicians, armed with sufficient tools to detect nystagmus, can nearly always detect malingering of dizziness.
 There are also many laboratory methods of detecting malingering of dizziness or malingering of hearing.